IntentArchitect/Intent.Modules/Documentation/articles/getting_started/quick_start.md

 ![View of Generated Output](../../images/quick_start/generated_application.png) *Generated outputs*

-Open the solution (e.g. `WebApp.sln` file) in Visual Studio 2017 or later (since this is a .NET Core application).
+**Open the solution (e.g. `WebApp.sln` file) in Visual Studio 2017** or later (since this is a .NET Core application).

-Allow Visual Studio to restore the Compile and run (hit F5).
+Allow Visual Studio to restore NuGet dependencies then **compile and run the application (press F5)**.

+The server will be launched locally, but since we haven't described what we want it do, it has no capabilities and is rather useless.
+Let's now begin describing what we want our web server to do (_describing our "intent"_).

+## 5. Describing a Domain

+## 6. Describing Services

 ## What just happened?